Apply for Postgraduate Medical Education Elective Training

-Trainees register as elective residents at the University of Toronto in order to satisfy a specified part of the requirements of the ongoing residency training program in which they are enrolled at their home institution.
-Elective training is short-term training that does not exceed 6 months in duration.
+As a postgraduate medical resident, you may register for an elective rotation at the University of Toronto in order to satisfy a specified part of the requirements of the ongoing residency training program in which you are enrolled at your home institution.

 Eligibility for Licensure

 In order to be considered for elective training, applicants must be eligible for a certificate authorizing postgraduate education (an educational-type medical license) from the College of Physicians and Surgeons of Ontario (CPSO), the body which regulates the practice of medicine in Ontario.
 The CPSO’s requirements for the licensure of elective residents vary, depending on the applicant’s school of medical degree graduation and on the home institution where the applicant is enrolled in ongoing residency training.

 If you are an applicant who is accepted for elective residency training at the University of Toronto and you are not a Canadian citizen or do not have Canadian permanent resident status, you must have a work permit from Citizenship and Immigration Canada (CIC) for the full duration of your elective training.

 - The Hospital for Sick Children - Isabel Khudr

 - North York General Hospital - Tiziana Altobelli

 - Sunnybrook Health Sciences Centre - Nuzhat Sheikh